IzzySoft/Adebar/README.md

 * a shell script to disable (freeze) all apps you had disabled/frozen on your device
 * it pulls the `wpa_supplicant.conf` from your device, which holds information on all WiFi APs you've configured (requires the ADB daemon to run in root mode)
 * it pulls the `packages.xml` from your device, which holds all information about apps installed on your device

-Optionally, if you have the PHP [CLI](http://en.wikipedia.org/wiki/Command-line_interface "Wikipedia: Command-line interface") available on your computer, it parses the `packages.xml` and creates additional files:

 * a shell script to disable all broadcast receivers (aka "auto-starts") which were disabled on the given device
 * a [Markdown](http://en.wikipedia.org/wiki/Markdown "Wikipedia: Markdown") file listing all user-installed apps with their sources you've installed them from (e.g. *Google Play*, *F-Droid*, *Aptoide*)

+Optionally, if you have the PHP [CLI](http://en.wikipedia.org/wiki/Command-line_interface "Wikipedia: Command-line interface") available on your computer, you can parse the `packages.xml` with provided PHP scripts.

 As *Adebar* still is in its early stage of development, and not tested on too many devices, there might be some errors/bugs here and there; if you encounter one, please file an issue at [the project's Github presence][1].
 But there are also additional features to be expected.